 The University of Louisiana in Lafayette is my grad-school alma mater (communication/public relations), and Louisiana State University in Baton Rouge is where I received my BA in journalism.
 Before those two, I got an associate of arts degree at the LSU branch in my home town of Eunice.

 After working a few years in newspapering (at The Eunice News), then magazining (Baton Rouge Magazine), I started working in a public relations capacity with Tulane University in New Orleans before heading to New York, where I first worked in healthcare PR at Maimonides Medical Center in Brooklyn, then back in a university setting at NYU’s Stern School of Business.
 Spent a couple years in Europe (Belgium a few months, then the UK for another few months, then a couple of years in Poland) before heading back to NYC to work with HIAS (Hebrew Immigrant Aid Society).
 After HIAS, I went right back into university PR again, this time at Columbia’s Mailman School of Public Health, National Center for Children in Poverty.
-After a few years of that, I landed my current job working with a mission I love – helping immigrants become fully integrated into our economy and society.
+Since then, I’ve continued to work in the marketing/communications world for nonprofits specializing in education and healthcare.

-I’m married to a crusty creative director-turned-landscape designer named Aubyn.
-We have a very happy, energetic pooch named Hugo, aka The Nugget.
-In the City, the three of us share an apartment in Washington Heights, Manhattan.
-In the country, Upstate New York, we have a great farmhouse that was built in 1851, in the hamlet of Cornwallville (part of the town of Durham).
-Our house in C’ville is where I do most of my writing and painting and cooking.
+I have a very happy, energetic pooch named Hugo.
+In New York City, I live in the Washington Heights neighborhood of Manhattan.
+In the country, Upstate New York, I live in a great farmhouse that was built in 1851, in the hamlet of Cornwallville (part of the town of Durham).
+The house in C’ville is where I do most of my writing and painting and cooking.
 It’s also where I work from home when I’m not in the office.

 Since there’s no printing and folding and stuffing and addressing and stamping to do, I should be able to tell my stories and share the recipes and images from the memoir and my current life much more regularly than four times a year – and you, my ethereal chum, are the lucky beneficiary!
-If you want an automatic ping when I have a new post, you need to FOLLOW me (use the form below).
+If you want an automatic ping when I have a new post, you need to FOLLOW me (hit the red SUBSCRIBE button).